Oracle Health Information Network Inc. QHIN frequently asked questions

 How do QHINs benefit Oracle Health customers?

-Generally, participation in a QHIN enables a provider organization to engage in TEFCA for nationwide health information exchange through the applicant Oracle Health QHIN, if designated.
-This participation will facilitate secure data sharing for purposes such as treatment, patient access, healthcare operations, public health, and other future exchange use cases, and will not require reliance on third parties as intermediaries.
+Generally, participation in a QHIN enables a provider organization to engage in TEFCA for nationwide health information exchange through the applicant Oracle Health Information Network QHIN, if designated.

 How does application submission for QHIN status affect Oracle Health’s relationship with CommonWell?

 Oracle Health plans to continue maintaining membership and status with CommonWell.
-We plan to continue all current CommonWell connectivity with our customers, and while we completed the application submission for QHIN status, Oracle Health customers can continue to use CommonWell for QHIN connectivity.
+All current CommonWell connectivity with our customers is planned to continue, and while our subsidiary Oracle Health Information Network is now a candidate for QHIN status, Oracle Health customers can continue to use CommonWell for QHIN connectivity.

 Featured interoperability content